OzoneBG/my-weather-app/README.md

 2. Move the build folder to the backend root `mv build backend/`
 3. Run the backend server using `node backend.js`
    * By default the server listens on port 3001.
 Can be changed using environment variable PORT set to a port of your choice.
 4. Navigate to `localhost:3001` and login with the administrator password.
-Preferably use Firefox